st-fedotov/graph-ce/README.md

 iter 1255 of 10500 and produced no further improvement across the remaining 88% of the run.

-### What the basin looks like

-The shared signature across all three bad-init runs:

-- **Sparse**: 18–20 edges (the counterexample we eventually want is also 18 edges, so density alone is not the giveaway).
-- **Mostly trees, sometimes with one or two short cycles.**
-- **μ = 5** (with one μ = 4 outlier).
-- **λ₁ ≈ 2.4–3.0.**
-- **Two hubs** of degree 4–6, a few degree-2 internal vertices, lots of degree-1 leaves — a "small spider" shape.

-The counterexample we want is also a tree, but a *very* different one: a *double broom* (long path of degree-2 vertices, with a bundle of leaves at each end), with μ = 2 and λ₁ > √18 ≈ 4.24.
-To get from a small two-hub spider to a double broom requires reshaping many edges simultaneously, which a per-edge Bernoulli policy cannot do in one or two CEM steps.
-The bad-init basin is therefore both *deep* (small perturbations always score worse) and *far* (many edges separate it from the counterexample basin).
-Together that explains the flatline.

 You can reproduce the analysis with:

 ```bash